-Hemoptysis is defined as the expectoration of blood that originates from the tracheobronchial tree or pulmonary parenchyma and is usually categorized based on the volume and rate of bleeding with massive hemoptysis defined as 300-400 cc of expectorated blood in a 24-hour period.29
+Hemoptysis is defined as the expectoration of blood that originates from the tracheobronchial tree or pulmonary parenchyma and is usually categorized based on the volume and rate of bleeding with massive hemoptysis defined as 300-400 cc of expectorated blood in a 24-hour period.

 The most common causes of hemoptysis are bronchiectasis, tuberculosis, pneumonia, and cancer.
 Radiographs can identify the cause of hemoptysis between 35% and 50% of the time.
 Guidelines recommend radiography as the preferred initial imaging modality in patients with non-massive hemoptysis.
-It is significantly more sensitive (overall 64%-100%) than any other imaging modality.
+CT is indicated in patients with a negative radiograph and persistent unexplained hemoptysis as it is significantly more sensitive (overall 64%-100%) than any other imaging modality.

 Hemoptysis is rare in children and very rarely due to malignant etiologies.
 The ALARA (as low as reasonably achievable) principle dictates that radiography and bronchoscopy should both be considered prior to CT in children.
-As in adults, however, CT is more sensitive than both radiography and bronchoscopy and could be considered in pediatric cases where the initial workup is nondiagnostic.33
+As in adults, however, CT is more sensitive than both radiography and bronchoscopy and could be considered in pediatric cases where the initial workup is nondiagnostic.

-Massive hemoptysis is a rare (less than 5% of cases) medical emergency typically evaluated and treated with bronchoscopy.
-30 CT performed before or after a nondiagnostic bronchoscopy is complementary and more sensitive for the diagnosis as it can visualize the lung parenchyma and mediastinum in addition to the tracheobronchial tree.
-32 CT frequently changes management in these patients. ^{32, 34}
+Massive hemoptysis is a rare (less than 5% of cases) medical emergency typically evaluated and treated with bron choscopy.
+CT performed before or after a nondiagnostic bron choscopy is complementary and more sensitive for the diagnosis as it can visualize the lung parenchyma and mediastinum in addition to the tracheobronchial tree.
+CT frequently changes management in these patients.

-Hoarseness, dysphonia, or vocal cord weakness
+Hoarseness, dysphonia, and vocal cord weakness/paralysis - primary voice complaint